 Hospital-Acquired Pneumonia (HAP)

 The most common cause of ICU-related HAI is hospital-acquired pneumonia (HAP).
 Methicillin-resistant Staphylococcus aureus (MRSA) was the leading cause of all HAP.
 It may appear within two to three days of being admitted to intensive care.
 Microorganisms in the airways and oropharynx cause this nosocomial pneumonia through microaspiration.
 Extreme infections can turn out to be fatal.

 HAP can be caused by a prolonged stay in the intensive care unit (ICU), a weakened immune system, chronic sickness, or a prolonged hospital stay.
-Non-sterile medical equipment, unsanitary clothes, as well as the unsterile hands of health professionals can transfer illness to the already vulnerable patients.
-The use of gloves, hospital gowns, sterile devices, and frequent hand washing by health care staff and patients can help avoid HAP.
+Non-sterile medical equipment, unsanitary clothes, as well as the unsterile hands of health professionals can transfer illness to already vulnerable patients.
+The use of gloves, hospital gowns, sterile devices, and frequent hand washing by healthcare staff and patients can help avoid HAP.

 Bronchoalveolar lavage, endotracheal suctioning, expectorated sputum, and various blood cultures can be used to assist diagnose HAP.
 HAP, like VAP, can be treated with antibiotics.
 The duration of the treatment will vary depending on the level of immunity.

 Antibiotics are drugs that are used to cure ailments.
 Can you believe that antibiotics can trigger potentially fatal infections?
 Clostridium Difficile Infection (CDI) is one example of such an infection.
 It is a serious kind of diarrhea that arises as a side effect of antibiotic use.
 This, like other hospital-acquired infections, affects the elderly and patients with weakened immune systems who have been hospitalized in hospitals for an extended period of time.
 The bacterium Clostridioides difficile causes CDI.